-A high proportion of Dering Wood (78ha or 63% of the wood) contains over mature coppice which is too old to coppice again because there has been too long a gap in the felling cycle to resume active coppicing with no guarantee of any successful regrowth if cut again.
-Three minimal intervention areas covering approximately 14.0 ha of over mature coppice are being left to develop deadwood habitats as the trees senesce.

-The remainder of over mature coppice (64ha) is being managed by continuous cover technique which through thinning interventions will ensure the development of natural regeneration and a woody shrub layer through increasing light levels and provide a habitat structure beneficial to mammals such as dormouse, birds and invertebrates.
+A high proportion of Dering Wood (83ha or 66% of the wood) contains over mature coppice which is too old to coppice again because there has been too long a gap in the felling cycle to resume active coppicing with no guarantee of any successful regrowth if cut again.
+Within this area 3 old-growth groves are being managed as minimal intervention areas covering approximately 9.5 ha containing over mature coppice.
+The remainder of over mature coppice (73ha) is being managed by continuous cover technique which through thinning interventions will ensure the development of natural regeneration and a woody shrub layer through increasing light levels.